ashhendrata/ashhendrata/README.md

 💻 **Tech Stack:**
 - 📚 Languages: Java, Python, JavaScript, TypeScript, SQL
-- 🛠️ Tools and Frameworks: HTML/CSS, React.js, Next.js, Spring Boot, Visual Studio Code
+- 🛠️ Tools and Frameworks: HTML/CSS, React.js, Next.js, Spring Boot, Git

 🚀 **Projects:**
 - 🎉 As one of GitHub's All In Open Source fellows, I appreciate interacting with others and exchanging ideas